mutisyag/ozone/doc/workflow.md

 Reporters can view the version or _Recall_ it.
 They may create a new one in case changes to the data are necessary.

-The secretariat can invalidate a valid version and vice-versa.
+Like for any state, both Reporters and Secretariat can set and unset flags.